Turn-by-turn navigation

 or NavigationResumeSnapshot.deserializeFromBytes(data: byteArray)

-Saving and resuming a navigation session can be done either automatically or manually.
+You can save and resume a navigation session either automatically or manually.

 Saving and resuming a navigation session automatically

-In order to start saving the process automatically, create a default implementation of NavigationResumeSnapshotRenewer
+To start saving navigation data automatically, create a default implementation of NavigationResumeSnapshotRenewer

 .
-Once navigation is started, a snapshot is saved periodically (30 seconds by default).
+Once navigation starts, a snapshot is saved periodically—every 30 seconds by default.

 1val navigationResumeSnapshotRenewer =2 NavigationResumeSnapshotRenewerFactory.create(3 context = context,4 options = NavigationResumeSnapshotRenewerOptions(),5 tomTomNavigation = tomTomNavigation,6 )